 Nobody likes rules.
 But imagine if there was a quick rule that could help you live a more intense, full life, with less self-doubt and second-guessing and more doing.
 Behold: the 80/20 rule.
 This is useful because you can throw the numbers 80 in 20 into most parts of your life, and you’ll get some wise adage that… Read more »

 I tried teaching my baby 100 times to write its name on the whiteboard, but it was an incompetent mess.
 It kept dropping the marker.
 “YOU’RE FIRED!”
 I screamed before storming out of the room.

 There are two kinds of regret: closed regret and open regret. closed regret – there is nothing more that you can do. open regret – there is still something you can do.

 These fish are literally stuck between the devil and the deep blue sea. https://www.youtube.com/watch?v=szuchBiLrEM Flying fish hunt – The Hunt: Episode 4 preview – BBC One

-If you are stuck copy/pasting 1000 lines of code, you can hate your life because you’re stuck in an office doing menial work, or you can make yourself a mojito, chill out, and pretend you’re in some data center on an island and your boss will love you for making the best spreadsheet ever.
+If you need to copy/paste 1000 lines of code, you can hate your life because you are stuck doing menial work, or you can make yourself a mojito, chill out, and pretend you are in a data center on an island and that your boss will give you a gift basket for making the best spreadsheet ever.

 I used to keep an Excel list of everything I wanted to do every day.
 Read three chapters of War and Peace, watch chess Youtube videos, become an Excel power user.
 I thought that adding more to my life would make me happier.
 After a while, I felt I didn’t have enough time to do these… Read more »